City of Victoria

 The Challenge

 Nestled between Lake Minnetonka and the fire department lies the City of Victoria’s city hall.
 Above the library was the city council chambers and their decaying AV system.
 Installed pre-covid, it was a collection of bandaid solutions that didn’t work for the council, the IT team managing it, nor the freelance producers that had to run the meetings’ broadcast on cable TV.
 They wanted a system that was easy to use, could run itself if need be, and had more clear audio and video.
-That’s when they called Z Systems to help design a system that fits their needs.
+That’s when they called Z Systems to help design an AI camera tracking system that fits their needs.

 “With the AI functionality, in case one of our producers can’t make it, we can turn that on and just let it go.”